-- 21. Where faculty determines that there is likely to be academic misconduct in an assessment submitted by a student, or where academic misconduct is detected during an examination by an invigilator, the following should be submitted to Registry: - 21.1. the assessment in question - 21.2. the corresponding assessment brief or examination paper - 21.3. supporting evidence - 21.4. a completed Academic Misconduct Form stating the nature and extent of the academic misconduct. - 22.
+- 22. Where faculty determines that there is likely to be academic misconduct in an assessment submitted by a student, or where academic misconduct is detected during an examination by an invigilator, the following should be submitted to Registry: - 22.1. the assessment in question - 22.2. the corresponding assessment brief or examination paper - 22.3. supporting evidence

+- 22.4. a completed Academic Misconduct Form stating the nature and extent of the academic misconduct. - 23.
 A mark for the assessment in question should be withheld from the student until the outcome of the referral is decided.
-A student may not normally present for reassessment in the affected component until they have been advised of the outcome of the investigation of the misconduct. - 23.
+A student may not normally present for reassessment in the affected component until they have been advised of the outcome of the investigation of the misconduct. - 24.
 Registry shall compile the documentation, seeking clarification where required.
-Registry will inform the student that their assessment is under investigation for Academic Misconduct and that their mark will be withheld while the Academic Misconduct Policy is followed. - 24.
-Major and Minor Offence Classifications - 24.1.
-A Minor Offence is defined as any first offence at all levels except for where the academic misconduct allegation meets the criteria for a Major Offence. - 24.2.
-A Major Offence is defined as - 24.2.1. any second or subsequent offence at any level.
+Registry will inform the student that their assessment is under investigation for Academic Misconduct and that their mark will be withheld while the Academic Misconduct Policy is followed. - 25.
+Major and Minor Offence Classifications - 25.1.
+A Minor Offence is defined as any first offence at all levels except for where the academic misconduct allegation meets the criteria for a Major Offence.

+25.2.
+A Major Offence is defined as

+- 25.2.1. any second or subsequent offence at any level.
-Normally a breach will only be considered subsequent, if at the time of committing the further offence, the

-- student could reasonably be assumed to have been aware that they had been found to have committed a first offence. - 24.2.2. any multiple offence (two or more assessments) at any level where the academic misconduct is extensive. - 24.2.3. all allegations of obtaining an unauthorised copy of an examination paper, use of a third party whose input is not allowed, being a party to impersonation in relation to an examination, and providing assessments for the purpose of academic misconduct shall automatically be treated as a Major Offence.
+Normally a breach will only be considered subsequent, if at the time of committing the further offence, the student could reasonably be assumed to have been aware that they had been found to have committed a first offence. - 25.2.2. any multiple offence (two or more assessments) at any level where the academic misconduct is extensive. - 25.2.3. all allegations of obtaining an unauthorised copy of an examination paper, use of a third party whose input is not allowed, being a party to impersonation in relation to an examination, and providing assessments for the purpose of academic misconduct shall automatically be treated as a Major Offence. - 26.
+When the faculty have submitted their Academic Misconduct Form and supporting evidence, the Head of Registry will review the criteria for a minor/major offence, the student's record, the Academic Misconduct Form and evidence if the offence is likely to be identified as a Minor or Major Offence, will be informed that they are under investigation for either a Minor or Major Offence and provide them the opportunity to submit any information they may wish for consideration.
+Students have seven days to provide further information.